mcb5637/BTX_CAC_Compatibility/README.md

 - Hounfor + Graywolfe for helping updating to BTX 1.9.3
 - Hounfor for Flying High Again contracts
 - Kierk for Scorpion/Tarantula pathing
+- Kierk for adapting mechs, affinities, shops and xotl tables to 2.0